Brazier85/personal_zoo/docs/getting-started.md

 ## Using the application

-After you have successfully started the application you can go to the settings page to change the basic settings as you need them.
-Please have a look at the [features](/features/overview)
+Once the application is successfully running, you can access the settings page to modify basic configurations as needed.
+For additional features, please refer to the [features overview](/features/overview)